Decree on Peace: Significance

-The Decree on Peace was an appeal to the governments of all the warring states and to their peoples to conclude an immediate truce.
+The Decree on Peace was an appeal to the governments of all the warring states and to their peoples to conclude an immediate truce (armistice).

 It is common among historians to assert that from September 1917 the Russian army was already in the process of complete disintegration.
 Marc Ferro, however, claims that only after the October Revolution the great exodus of soldiers from the front began, to enjoy the promised gains of peace and land.

-The Peace Decree had two audiences: the war-weary Russia and international.
-The new People’s Commissar for External Affairs, Lev Trotsky published secret treaties between Nicholas II and the Allies in order to provoke international popular outrage.
-However, the likelihood of European insurrections was overestimated and instead of triggering a universal proletarian peace, the new regime became embroiled in negotiations with Germany, resulting in the Treaty of Brest-Litovsk on 3 March 1918 under which Russia lost 34% of its population, 54% of its industrial land, 89% of its coalfields, and 26% of its railways.
+The Peace Decree had two audiences: war-weary Russians and the workers of the other belligerent nations.
+The new People’s Commissar for External Affairs, Leon Trotsky published the secret treaties between Nicholas II and the Triple Entente in order to provoke international popular outrage.
+However, the likelihood of European insurrections was overestimated and instead of triggering a universal proletarian peace, the new regime became embroiled in negotiations with the German Empire and the Central Powers, resulting in the Treaty of Brest-Litovsk on 3 March 1918 under which the Russian Empire lost 34% of its population, 54% of its industrial land, 89% of its coalfields, and 26% of its railways.
+This created conditions for nationalist revolutions in Ukraine, Poland, Finland, and the Baltic provinces (Latvia, Lithuania, and Estonia).
+The Allies of World War I, seeking to restore the Russian Empire's involvement in the Great War, responded by sending troops to support the pro-Tsarist White movement in the Russian Civil War.